retaildevcrews/helium/README.md

 Create Azure Monitor

-- TODO - is this still in preview?
-Is this step still necessary?
 - The Application Insights extension is in preview and needs to be added to the CLI

 ```bash